KoushikSivakumar/KoushikSivakumar/README.md

 ## 📚 Interests

 - **Programming & Development**: Exploring new frameworks and building efficient solutions.
 - **Creative Design**: Merging art and technology for innovative projects.
-- **Open Source**: Contributing to the community and improving Linux systems.
-- **Language Learning**: Fluent in English and Tamil, currently learning Japanese, Hindi, and Spanish.
+- **Language Learning**: Fluent in English and Tamil, currently learning Japanese, German, and Spanish.

 ---